lamps-wg/automation-keyusages/draft-brockhaus-lamps-eu-rail-keyusages.md

 Vendor-defined KeyPurposeIds used within a PKI governed by the vendor or a group of vendors typically do not pose interoperability concerns, as non-critical extensions can be safely ignored if unrecognized.
 However, using or misusing KeyPurposeIds outside of their intended vendor-controlled environment can lead to interoperability issues.
 Therefore, it is advisable not to rely on vendor-defined KeyPurposeIds.
 Instead, the specification defines standard KeyPurposeIds to ensure interoperability across various implementations.

-Although the specification focuses on the the use within Automation and ERJU documents, the standard KeyPurposeIds defined in this document can be used in other deployments.
+Although the specification focuses on the the use within Automation, the standard KeyPurposeIds defined in this document can be used in other deployments.

 # Conventions and Definitions {#conventions}